Clerici-project/Website/resources/developer-guides/daemon-rpc.md

   * *id* - string; Peer id
   * *ip* - unsigned int; IP address in integer format
   * *last_seen* - unsigned int; unix time at which the peer has been seen for the last time
-  * *port* - unsigned int; TCP port the peer is using to connect to monero network.
+  * *port* - unsigned int; TCP port the peer is using to connect to clerici network.
 * *status* - string; General RPC error code.
 "OK" means everything looks good.
 Any other value means that something went wrong.
 * *white_list* - array of online *peer* structure, as above.